-When COVID-19 first reached the U.S. in March and communities subsequently began to shut down, many people could not imagine living in a pandemic past Easter Sunday.
-But five months later, when people wonder how long we need to wear masks, experts say the culture of mask-wearing could be the norm for years to come.
+When COVID-19 first reached the U.S. in March 2019 and communities subsequently began to shut down, many people could not imagine living in a pandemic past Easter Sunday.
+But nearly a year later, when people wonder how long we need to wear masks, experts say the culture of mask-wearing could be the norm for years to come.

 In a report from Nature, health experts say the pandemic is here “for the longhaul.”
 But research has found that hand-washing and wearing masks can dramatically curb the spread of the virus.